tesseract-ocr/tesstrain/README.md

 ## Plotting CER (experimental)

 Training and Evaluation CER can be plotted using matplotlib.
-A couple of scripts are provided as a starting point in `plot` subdirectory for plotting of different training scenarios.
-The training log is expected to be saved in `plot/TESSTRAIN.LOG`.
+A couple of scripts are provided as a starting point for plotting of different training scenarios.

 As an example, use the training data provided in [ocrd-testset.zip](./ocrd-testset.zip) to do training and generate the plots.